Northwest Zone

 Pastures and fields are heavily used by a variety of waterfowl when flooded and by wading birds under nearly any conditions.
 Peeps can be extremely difficult to identify due to small size and subtle differences in plumage – a good guide and optics are a must.

-Elk viewing has been excellent at Jewell Meadows Wildlife Area.
-The best viewing continues to be in the mornings from 9:00 AM until noon and again in the evenings.
-Elk are frequently visible throughout the day.
+Elk viewing continues to be good at Jewell Meadows Wildlife Area.
+The best viewing times are in the mornings and evenings.
+Viewing should remain good through mid-April.
+As spring progresses and the weather warms, elk may start to use the timbered areas more during the middle of the day.
+Bulls have started to shed their antlers and will continue through April.
+New antler growth can be seen in two to three weeks after shedding.
 Good places to look are the Fishhawk Tract along Hwy 202 and the Beneke Tract along the first 1.5 miles of Beneke Creek Road.

 Areas posted as "Wildlife Refuge" are closed to public entry.
 Additionally, posted portions of the Beneke Tract are closed to public entry during any Saddle Mt. unit elk season.
 Closure dates are August 1 through March 31 (see big game regulations for exceptions).